LucasLeRay/personal-website/src/articles/build-serverless-graphql-api.md

           WriteCapacityUnits: 1
         TableName: ${self:provider.environment.ITEM_TABLE}
 ```
-We are asking Serverless to create a new table for `items` and to give Lambda permissions to interact with it.
+We are asking Serverless to create a new table for `items` and to give the Lambda the permissions to interact with it.
 More infos on the [Serverless documentation](https://www.serverless.com/dynamodb).

 Now we can interact with our new **DynamoDB** table through the `aws-sdk`:
 ```bash